-Understanding Workers’ Compensation Fraud: Protection from False Accusations
+Understanding Workers’ Compensation Fraud: Protecting Yourself from False Accusations

 Workers’ compensation exists to protect employees who suffer from workplace injuries or illnesses, providing necessary medical treatment and wage replacement during recovery.
 Unfortunately, the system is sometimes abused, leading to instances of fraud.
 Workers’ compensation fraud is a serious offense and can take many forms, from fake injury claims to exaggerated symptoms.
 While fraud in the workers’ compensation system is rare, it does happen, and workers must be aware of the consequences.